openhab/openhab1-addons/bundles/binding/org.openhab.binding.nest/README.md

 When you update or send a command to the item with one of the five possible valid strings, you will change the HVAC mode.

-Below are some examples of valid binding configuration strings, as you would define in the your .items file.
+Below are some examples of valid binding configuration strings, as you would define in the your items file.
 The examples represent the current set of available properties, and for each property, the example shows if it is an in-binding (`<`) only (read-only), an out-binding (`>`) only (write-only), or a bidirectional (`=`) (read/write) binding only.
 Note, however, that if a read/write property is only authorized for read-only access in the Nest Product you authorized, an attempt to change its value will fail.

 In this example, there is a Nest structure called `Home`, a Thermostat called `Upstairs`, a Smoke/CO Sensor called `Master Bedroom` and a Nest Cam called `Dining Room`.